We're here for you

 Consistency helps, but what matters most is taking your reading right after waking, before moving around, eating, or drinking.

 If you wake up earlier or later than usual, you can still take a reading.
-Just make sure you’ve had at least one hour of uninterrupted sleep.
+Just make sure you’ve had at least three hours of uninterrupted sleep.

 Orders, Shipping & Returns